pactus-project/pactus.org/docs/learn/consensus/sortition.md

 <span v-pre>$proof_x$</span> efficiently proving that v is correct.
 We call such a mathematical
 object a verifiable(pseudo-)random function, VRF for brevity [^first].

-In Zarb we are using BLS signature scheme as source of VRF.
+In Pactus we are using BLS signature scheme as source of VRF.
 Since BLS signature are unique, in the random oracle model, the hash of a BLS signature can be used as a secure VRF.

 VRF takes the publicly-known seed for each block and generates an index and proof.